rajadilipkolli/hilla-modulith-folioman/README.md

 kubectl get deployments
 ```

-If the pods say `Container image "hilla-folioman:latest" is not present with pull policy of Never` then you have not built your application using Docker or there is a mismatch in the name.
+If the pods say `Container image "hilla-modulith-folioman:latest" is not present with pull policy of Never` then you have not built your application using Docker or there is a mismatch in the name.
 Use `docker images ls` to see which images are available.

 If you need even more information, you can run